prameshbajra/prameshbajra.github.io/_posts/2017-01-31-deploy_in_sagemaker.md

 <br><br>
 ## Deploy the model

-Use to code below to deploy the model. **Sagemaker** will do the heavy lifting for you from here on and create an endpoint that will be ready to take in inputs and return your predictions. `The model.deploy()` method will return a **predict** object that can take in inputs and give out predictions.
+Use the code below to deploy the model. **Sagemaker** will do the heavy lifting for you from here on and create an endpoint that will be ready to take in inputs and return your predictions. `The model.deploy()` method will return a **predict** object that can take in inputs and give out predictions.

 ```python
 # This will take some time ...
 Grab a coffee, take a break ...